ramontayag/rpi-playbooks/README.md

 ansible-playbook nfs-server.yml -i pi
 ```

-If you have other RPis that will be cliets, you can run:
+If you have other RPis that will be clients, you can run:

 ```sh
 ansible-playbook nfs-client.yml -i pi